 Sometimes the shingles don’t fall off, but they start curling.
 That could result from extreme temperatures, using substandard shingles, or misalignment.
 If this problem only happens occasionally, you don’t need to worry.
 But, if it is happening across the entire surface, the roof probably needs to be replaced.

 5. Excessive granule shedding

 Asphalt shingles shed granules throughout their lifetime; this is normal.
 The problem arises if the shingles are shedding granules to the point where they fill the gutters.
 The granules on asphalt shingles contribute to their heat-resisting abilities.
-If there is excessive granules shedding, the roof has lost its efficiency and requires a replacement.
+If excessive granules are shedding, the roof has lost its efficiency, and a replacement is needed.

 6. The roof is old

-In conclusion, roof replacement does not always mean an overhaul of the structure.
-Sometimes all you need is to replace the part of the roof that is problematic.
-But there are also times when you should replace the entire roof even if only one section has problems.
+A roof replacement does not always mean overhauling the structure.
+Sometimes all you need is to replace the problematic part of the roof.
+But there are also times when you should replace the entire roof, even if only one section has problems.
 That is often the case when a replacement in one sector will alter the appearance of the roof and damage the curb appeal of your property.

 To learn more, contact a licensed and certified Northern Virginia roofing company that can inspect and assess your roof to give you the best advice.